paper-trail-gem/paper_trail/README.md

 at any stage in its lifecycle, revert it to any version, or restore it after it has been destroyed.

-## Looking for a new maintainer
+## Looking for new maintainers

-We're looking to add a new maintainer to triage issues!
+We're looking to add new maintainers!
 Please [email us][43] if you're interested.
-In the meantime, we'll continue to make releases a few times per year to stay up to date with rails.
-Issues are disabled until we have enough volunteers to handle them, but pull requests are still welcome!

 ## Documentation